AkCommunityFoundation/alaska-community-foundation-csuite/README.md

 ## Deployment Notes

-This project is deployed to the devops@mostlyserious.io Netlify account.
+This project is deployed to the marketing@alaskacf.org Netlify account.
 The CSS files are referenced in the various head, banner, and footer files.
-To allow those changes to display on the CSuite site, simply push changes to the repo and they will be automatically published via acf-csuite.netlify.app.
+To allow those changes to display on the CSuite site, simply push changes to the repo and they will be automatically published via acfcsuite.netlify.app.

 ## CSuite Assets

-The HTML files in the root of the public directory can be used to copy/paste into CSuite.
+The HTML files in the base of the public directory can be used to copy/paste into CSuite.

 ## Development Notes